solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Program derived address owner is usually the program.

 Account `Authority`: The true authority for the account.
 Let's take an example of associated token account.
-A associated token account is a `PDA` derived from associated token program, so the owner is the associated token program.
+A associated token account is a `PDA` derived from associated token program, where the owner is token program.
 But the program internally saves who has the authority over the account.
-To update the account, program must call invoke signed with the signer seeds of the PDA.
+Only token program can change the data of token account.
 For operations like withdrawing tokens, the authority of the associated token account has to be the signer for the transaction containing transfer instruction.
 To receive tokens from another account, the authority's signature is not required.

 ## Detailed Design